Oracle Solaris: Installation and usage options

 Solaris can be installed from various pre-packaged software groups, ranging from a minimalistic Reduced Network Support to a complete Entire Plus OEM.
 Installation of Solaris is not necessary for an individual to use the system.
+The DVD ISO image can be used to load Solaris, running in-memory, rather than initiating the installation.

 Additional software, like Apache, MySQL, etc. can be installed as well in a packaged form from sunfreeware and OpenCSW.
-Solaris can be installed from physical media or a network for use on a desktop or server, or be used without installing on a desktop or server.
+Solaris can be installed from physical media or a network for use on a desktop or server, or be run in a live mode without installation on a desktop or server.

+Updates

+There are several types of updates within each major release, including the Software Packages, and the Oracle Solaris Image.

+Additional minor updates called Support Repository Updates (SRUs) and Critical Patch Update Packages (CPUs), require a support credential, thus are not freely available to the public.

 Desktop environments

 Early releases of Solaris used OpenWindows as the standard desktop environment.
 In Solaris 2.0 to 2.2, OpenWindows supported both NeWS and X applications, and provided backward compatibility for SunView applications from Sun's older desktop environment.
 NeWS allowed applications to be built in an object-oriented way using PostScript, a common printing language released in 1982.
 The X Window System originated from MIT's Project Athena in 1984 and allowed for the display of an application to be disconnected from the machine where the application was running, separated by a network connection.
 Sun's original bundled SunView application suite was ported to X.

 Sun later dropped support for legacy SunView applications and NeWS with OpenWindows 3.3, which shipped with Solaris 2.3, and switched to X11R5 with Display Postscript support.
 The graphical look and feel remained based upon OPEN LOOK.
 OpenWindows 3.6.2 was the last release under Solaris 8.
-The OPEN LOOK Window Manager (olwm) with other OPEN LOOK specific applications were dropped in Solaris 9, but support libraries were still bundled, providing long term binary backwards compatibility with existing applications.
+The OPEN LOOK Window Manager (olwm) and other OPEN LOOK-specific applications were dropped in Solaris 9, but support libraries were still bundled, providing long term binary backwards compatibility with existing applications.
 The OPEN LOOK Virtual Window Manager (olvwm) can still be downloaded for Solaris from sunfreeware and works on releases as recent as Solaris 10.